schererja/smidr/README.md

 We welcome contributions from the community:

-- Follow coding conventions (C# for Control Plane, Go for Agent, TypeScript/React for frontend)
+- Follow coding conventions (TypeScript for Control Plane/Lambda, Go for Agent, TypeScript/React for Frontend)
 - Write tests for new features or plugins
 - Document architecture changes in Markdown files
+- Follow serverless best practices (Lambda optimization, DynamoDB design, SQS batching)

 ---